Bomb Disposal Expert Kim Hughes: Painting the Sand

 TM: Its sounds like Dante’s Inferno, that vision of hell?

 KH: Yeah, kind of.
 It wasn’t fun.
-In a medical situation, when you’ve got two people injured and one’s screaming their head off like we had there, the one who’s screaming knows they’re in pain so you just leave them to it, but the one who’s unconscious, who doesn’t know his injuries, you need to sort out first.
+In a medical situation, when you’ve got two people injured and one’s screaming their head off as we had there, the one who’s screaming knows they’re in pain so you just leave them to it, but the one who’s unconscious, who doesn’t know his injuries, you need to sort out first.

 KH: Yeah, it’s important to get to the guy that’s barely alive.